 For those who were compromised in the Gmail phishing 2017 and those who may be compromised in future, remember these obligatory security precautions:

 Step 2.
-Switch on the 2-step verification for all your employees.
+Switch on the two-step verification for all your employees.

 To protect from future disasters, check applications that have access to your corporate data.
-For SMB, educational and enterprise Google admins we recommend to see not just a list of applications (when there are dozens of them, you may not understand which of them is malicious and which one is trusted) but instead look at the application security score provided by Spinbackup smart algorithms that uses multiple factors to assign a weighted security factor score to every application.
+For SMB, educational and enterprise G Suite admins we recommend to see not just a list of applications (when there are dozens of them, you may not understand which of them is malicious and which one is trusted) but instead look at the application security score provided by Spinbackup smart algorithms built in Third Party Apps Audit feature, that uses multiple factors to assign a weighted security factor score to every application.

 Step 5.
 Check all suspicious applications holding a low security level.
 Inspect what kind of application it is, read what kind of access it has, and decide if access should be removed from the risky application by adding it to the blacklist.

-3rd-party apps provide Google users with a wide range of the advantages but inevitably new security vulnerabilities come alongside the benefits.
-Don’t put your data at risk, protect it before the disaster occurs.
+Third-party apps provide Google users with a wide range of the advantages but inevitably new security vulnerabilities come alongside the benefits.
+Spinbackup is somewhat similar to Google Vault, but with much more advanced functions.
+Don’t put your valuable information at risk, protect your enterprise data it before the disaster occurs.